Editing Users Manually

 When adding or editing a user, the only mandatory fields are username and password.
 Other login information may be required by some application.

-- Username: Unique identifier for the IAS user, case-insensitive.
+- Username: unique identifier for the UCS user, case-insensitive.
 It is requested when logging in the web interface.
 Only digits and the underscore character are allowed.

-- Password: password requested when logging in the IAS web interface using the IAS username.
+- Password: password requested when logging in the UCS web interface using the UCS username.
 Case sensitive.

 - Remote Authentication Username: useful for authentication over a third party LDAP server, such as OpenLDAP.
 This option is allowed with the assistance of Imagicle Technical Support only